How To Make DIY Wine Cork Garland

 Wrapping jute twine around the center of a hand about 20 times to make a DIY tassel.

-Tie a piece of twine around the top wrapping it around about 3 or 4 times as shown below.
-Tie the ends with two overhand knots.
+Tie a piece of twine around the top and wrap it around about 3 or 4 times as shown below.
+Then tie the ends with two overhand knots.

 Note: I also recommend using a dot of hot glue on the knot to keep it from unraveling.